outscraper/outscraper-go/examples/Trustpilot Reviews Scraper.md

-# Youtube Comments With Python
+# Trustpilot Reviews Scraper With Python

-Returns comments from YouTube videos.[Outscraper API](https://app.outscraper.cloud/api-docs#tag/Reviews-and-Comments/paths/~1youtube-comments/get).
+Returns reviews from Trustpilot businesses.
+In case no reviews were found by your search criteria, your search request will consume the usage of one review.[Outscraper API](https://app.outscraper.cloud/api-docs#tag/Reviews-and-Comments/paths/~1trustpilot~1reviews/get).

 ## Installation